Domain Monitoring

 What is Domain Monitoring?

-Domain monitoring is the practice of monitoring an organization’s internet domains to identify any suspicious or unauthorized activity.
+Domain monitoring is the practice of monitoring an organization’s internet domains.

-This includes tracking changes to domain registrations, detecting look-alike or typosquatting domains, and monitoring for any signs that a domain might be used for malicious purposes like phishing or spreading malware.
+This includes tracking changes to domain registrations, detecting look-alike or typosquatting domains, and monitoring for signs of malicious use, like phishing or spreading malware.

 Why Is Domain Monitoring Important?

-According to IBM, the top initial infection vectors are phishing and stolen credentials.
+According to IBM, the top initial attack vectors are phishing and stolen credentials.

-These attack vectors often exploit domains in some capacity, making domain monitoring an essential defense mechanism.
+These attack vectors both exploit domains in some capacity.
+Which is why domain monitoring is an essential defense mechanism.

 Domain monitoring helps organizations in the following ways:

-• Improved Security: Domain monitoring helps identify and mitigate threats like phishing attacks, where malicious actors create look-alike domains to trick users and steal sensitive information.
+• Improved Security: Domain monitoring helps identify and mitigate threats like phishing attacks.
+It helps security teams detect look-alike domains used to steal sensitive information.

-• Brand Protection: Helps safeguard your brand by detecting unauthorized use of similar or identical domain names that could be used to trick customers or damage your reputation.
+• Brand Protection: Protect your brand by detecting unauthorized use of similar domain names.
+Attackers often use these to trick customers or damage your reputation.

 How Does Domain Monitoring Work?

-1. Registration Monitoring: This involves keeping an eye on new domain registrations, especially those that are similar to your organization’s domains.
+1. Registration Monitoring: Continually monitor new domain registrations.
+Pay special attention to domains that are similar to yours.
 This helps detect typosquatting and phishing attempts early.

 2. DNS Monitoring: Track all DNS records and changes.
 This can alert you to unauthorized changes that might indicate a hijacking attempt.

-3. WHOIS Data Monitoring: Keep track of the WHOIS ownership and contact details of your domains.
+3. WHOIS Data Monitoring: Keep track of your domain’s WHOIS details.
 Any changes in this data can signal potential security issues or unauthorized transfers.

-5. Content Monitoring: Monitoring the content on a domain helps detect unauthorized changes or the presence of malicious code.
+5. Content Monitoring: Monitor for content changes on your apps.
+This can be done by comparing file checksums.
+This helps detect unauthorized changes or the presence of malicious code.

 Real-World Examples of Domain-Based Attacks